neuromore/studio/BUILDING.md

-## Building and Developing
+# Building

-We provide two integrated build and development environments in this repository:
+We provide two integrated build systems in this repository:

-- [GNU Makefiles](#gnu-make-clang) for building with Clang/LLVM on multiple platforms
+- GNU Makefiles for building with Clang/LLVM on all platforms
-- [Visual Studio](#visual-studio) solution for intuitive Windows development using MSVC++ as compiler
+- (deprecated) Visual Studio solution for intuitive Windows development using MSVC++ as compiler

-### GNU Make + Clang
+## GNU Make + Clang

 This is our main multi-platform build environment based on [GNU Make](https://www.gnu.org/software/make/) and [Clang](https://clang.llvm.org/).